elvinoblues/capstone-project-1/README.md

 🧪 Validation & Testing
 Wait for the CloudFront distribution status to change from Deploying to Enabled.

-Copy the Distribution Domain Name (e.g., d12345abcdef.cloudfront.net).
+Copy the Distribution Domain Name.

 Paste the URL into a browser.

-Verify Security: Try accessing the S3 bucket URL directly.
-You should receive an AccessDenied (403) error, confirming that users cannot bypass the CDN.
+you should see the static website.

 🔮 Future Improvements
 Custom Domain: Configure a custom domain (e.g., www.example.com) using Route 53.